gonzaloortega1993/django_1st_app/README.md

 ## Quick start

-1. In the terminal go to mysite directory and activate the virtual environment `source env/bin/activate `, if django isn't installed you can do it with command `pip3 install django`
+1. In the terminal go to mysite directory and activate the virtual environment `source env/bin/activate ` (if the terminal don't recognize it you can create it again `virtualenv env') , if django isn't installed you can do it with command `pip3 install django`

 2. Start the server `python manage.py runserver`